aws/karpenter-provider-aws/website/content/en/docs/concepts/scheduling.md

 * **requiredDuringSchedulingIgnoredDuringExecution**: This is a hard rule that must be met.
 * **preferredDuringSchedulingIgnoredDuringExecution**: This is a preference, but the pod can run on a node where it is not guaranteed.

+{{% alert title="Note" color="primary" %}}
+Preferred affinities on pods can result in more nodes being created than expected because Karpenter will prefer to create new nodes to satisfy preferences, [see the preferences documentation](#preferences) for details.
+{{% /alert %}}

 The `IgnoredDuringExecution` part of each tells the pod to keep running, even if conditions change on the node so the rules no longer matched.
 You can think of these concepts as `required` and `preferred`, since Kubernetes never implemented other variants of these rules.